p4535992/foundryvtt-automated-polymorpher/README.md

 ### If you want to buy me a coffee [![alt-text](https://img.shields.io/badge/-Patreon-%23ff424d?style=for-the-badge)](https://www.patreon.com/p4535992)

+# [BETA] Due to several issues that I cannot solve (details on the github project), the module has been categorized as beta, there is an open commission on the league server for anyone interested.

 # THIS MODULE IS LOOKING FOR A NEW ACTIVE DEVELOPER

 A user interface to manage the polymorph feature of Dnd5e with summoning animations.